 1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
-Reproduction of material from any Rabbi's son lesson or communication without written permission from the author is prohibited.
-Copyright © 2019.
-William G. Bullock, Sr.
+Reproduction of material from any Rabbi's son lesson without permission from the author is prohibited.
+Copyright © 2025, William G. Bullock, Sr.